Aljendro/dotfiles/README.md

 # Dotfiles

-**NOTE: This README file describes an ideal state for the project, currently dotfiles is a WIP**
+**NOTE**: This README file describes an ideal state for the project, it may talk about things that are not there (but certainly will be in the future).
+My intention is to mold the interaction I want to have with the project.

 ## Summary

-The intention of these dotfiles is to make the configuration of my machine/vm an easy endeavor for development purposes.
-However, they may also be helpful for you if you are configuring your own setup.
+The intention of these dotfiles is to make the configuration of my machine/vm an easy endeavor for development purposes; we want the least amount of manual intervention as possible.

 ## Environments